Moms I'd Like to Forget: Reception

 In its original American broadcast, "Moms I'd Like to Forget" was viewed by an estimated 12.65 million households and received a 5.7 rating/14 share among adults between the ages of 18 and 49 ranking first in its timeslot.
-The episode marked a 78% rise in the ratings from the previous episode, "Donnie Fatso".
+The episode marked a 78% rise in the ratings from the previous episode, "Donnie Fatso."
 The larger-than-normal viewership was a result of the episode following the National Football League's playoffs.
 It became the highest Nielsen rating of the show since the season twenty-one episode "Once Upon a Time in Springfield" and finished 5th in the ratings for the week of January 3 to January 9, 2011.
 The episode also became the highest rated scripted program of the week it aired and the highest rated show on Fox.

-Rowan Kaiser of the AVClub rated the episode with a C+ writing that he felt "The entire episode just seems to be hurtling towards a reset button: Of course Marge isn't going to end up with three new best friends, and of course Bart isn't going to have an entirely new crew to hang out with.
+Rowan Kaiser of The A.V.
+Club rated the episode with a C+ writing that she felt "The entire episode just seems to be hurtling towards a reset button: Of course Marge isn't going to end up with three new best friends, and of course Bart isn't going to have an entirely new crew to hang out with.
 The writers seem to know this, and the resolution is half-assed at best."

-Censorship

-The scene towards the end of the episode where Bart gathers fireworks in the garage which he blows up in the uncut version was censored in the UK broadcast.
-In reruns on some, potentially all, Fox affiliate stations, the scene involving the three moms kissing has been cut and is no longer a part of the episode.
-It does, however, appear on Disney+.
+Eric Hochberger of TV Fanatic gave the episode 3.5 out of 5 stars.
+He stated that the best parts were the visual gags, and he highlighted Homer's attempt to talk to the other husbands.